unimib-datAI/steellm-docs/docs/prompts/completion.md

 The function should return the table with the Wikidata IDs instead of the names of
 ```

-## Completion Prompt with pool and with example
+## Completion Prompt with candidates and with example

 **Input prompt**: